Tools4everBV/HelloID-Conn-Prov-Target-KPN-Lisa/README.md

 The connector files include the account life cycle and two separate Permissions definitions.

 For help setting up a new target connector, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/360012388639-How-to-add-a-target-system)

+## Todo

+- `Resolve-Error` functions needs minor modifications.
+   - At this point, the `$Exception.ErrorMessage` might be `$null` in which case a default error message must be returned.
+- In all lifecycle actions, a 'GET' must be added to make sure the account exists.
+As this is our current beste practice.
+- The `Action` parameter in the `$outputContext.AuditLogs` must be removed.
+The action will be determined by _HelloID_.
+- The _update_ lifecycle action does not contain our compare logic to compare the `$correlatedAccount` with the `$actionContext.Data`.
+Since this is our best practice, this will need to be added.
+  - Note that this is also required for the manager update calls.
+- Currently all the `Invoke-RestMethod` calls use two splatting objects.
+One is being used to retrieve a token.
+This should be modified and separated into two different sections to make to code more readable.
+- All actions need minor modifications to make sure the code is more in line with our template.
+- The _create_ action also sets the manager.
+This might be better suited to move to the _update_ action and trigger this directly after correlation.

+All todo's mentioned above (apart from the compare logic and error handling) have been applied to the _update_ action.

 ## Getting help